One year on, migrant caravan leaves unexpected legacy

 He sent nearly 6,000 troops to the border, calling the caravan an "invasion" and warning it was full of "gang members" and "criminals."

 It was not the first caravan of its kind.
-Activists have been organizing similar ones since 2010 to raise awareness of migrants´ plight.
+Activists have been organising similar ones since 2010 to raise awareness of migrants´ plight.

 But it was by far the biggest, swelling to as many as 7,000 people, according to the United Nations.